needmorecowbell/email-threatkb/server/README.md

 ## Installation

-- `apt install python3 python3-pip yara python3-flask python3-yara` (or in a virtualenv)
+- `apt install python3 python3-pip yara python3-flask python3-yara gunicorn` (or using a virtualenv)

 ## Usage
-- `python3 app.py`
+- `gunicorn app:app --bind=127.0.0.1:6000`

 spins up the flask server, opens an index route with welcome banner and a /scan route which accepts post requests, with the raw eml as byte data.